contentacms/contentajs/README.md

 </ul>
 <!-- tocstop -->
 <p><a href="https://travis-ci.org/contentacms/contentajs/"><img src="https://img.shields.io/travis/contentacms/contentajs.svg?style=flat-square" alt="Travis"></a> <a href="https://coveralls.io/github/contentacms/contentajs/"><img src="https://img.shields.io/coveralls/github/contentacms/contentajs.svg?style=flat-square" alt="Coverage"></a> <a href="https://github.com/emdaer/emdaer"><img src="https://img.shields.io/badge/📓-documented%20with%20emdaer-F06632.svg?style=flat-square" alt="Documented with emdaer"></a></p>
+<h2 id="why-">Why?</h2>
+<p><strong>Contenta CMS</strong> (aka <em>the Drupal part</em>) is designed to serve your project’s
+content.
+ContentaJS (aka <em>the node.js part</em>) is designed to serve the requests to your client side applications.
+Some of those requests will end up requesting data from Contenta CMS, others won’t.</p>
+<p>You may need <strong>ContentaJS</strong> because for many reasons <strong>you will end up needing a
+node.js server for your project anyways</strong>.
+You may as well use an opinionated and optimized starter kit that will solve many of your needs without effort.</p>
+<h3 id="microservices">Microservices</h3>
+<p>If your API needs to aggregate data from other services you <strong>should not</strong> use
+PHP for that.
+That is because all I/O in PHP is blocking and the performance of these tasks is very poor.</p>
+<p>An example of this would be if you are showing weather data from a 3rd party
+API.
+Another example is if you need to make requests to an analytics tool.
+Another example is if you need to run a request through an anti-fraud service before accessing the content.</p>
+<p>In these situations you will want to treat <strong>Contenta CMS</strong> just as any other
+microservice.
+Then you will need a node.js server to orchestrate the different microservices.</p>
+<h3 id="server-side-rendering">Server-Side Rendering</h3>
+<p>Chances are that you are building a website as part of your digital project.
+In
+most cases you will be using a front-end framework like React, Vue, Angular, etc. All of those frameworks recommend using server-side rendering
+<a href="https://ssr.vuejs.org/#why-ssr">for many reasons</a>.
+In order to implement
+server-side rendering you will need a node.js server.</p>
+<p>You can use this node.js server (aka <em>ContentaJS</em>) to implement server-side
+rendering.</p>
+<h3 id="performance">Performance</h3>
+<p>Your LAMP stack (or alternative) runs your Contenta CMS installation.
+We all
+know how flexible and powerful Drupal is.
+But at the same time it is not great from a performance point of view.
+In fact it can rapidly become your bottleneck.</p>
+<p>With ContentaJS you can reduce the load in your LAMP stack.
+This is because you
+don’t even need to hit this stack to access cached responses.
+ContentaJS will fetch the data from cache, and will only check with Drupal when there is no cache.
+That reduces greatly the amount of requests Apache needs to process.
+This reduces the load on Drupal, hence improving performance overall.</p>
+<p>ContentaJS integrates transparently with Contenta CMS and can analyze requests
+that will fail in Drupal.
+When that happens the request never hits Drupal thus reducing the load there.
+Examples of this are: a request to a non-existing resource, a request that contains a payload that doesn’t validate against the schema of the resource, etc.</p>
+<h3 id="other">Other</h3>
+<p>Other server tasks like executing actions on cron, or sending emails, etc. can
+be done in this node.js server (and/or the machine running it) instead of on the LAMP stack.</p>
 <h2 id="features">Features</h2>
 <p><em>This section is still under development.</em></p>
 <p>The main features of this project cover:</p>